How often have you had the experience of needing to make tough decisions that pull you in different directions?

 Arguably, attention is the currency of the modern world.
-The ability to concentrate better than the next person can mean the difference between a successful student, a thriving business, a happy parent, and a great decision-maker.
+Concentrating better than the next person can mean the difference between a successful student, a thriving business, a happy parent, and a great decision-maker.

 Create Extended Periods of Time to Increase Focus

-These distractions might be small or large, but the broader issue is the frequency of them, and they repeatedly cause a break in your focus.
+These distractions might be small or large, but the broader issue is their frequency, and they repeatedly cause a break in your focus.
 Dealing with this while trying to make the right decision can be mentally debilitating.

 Switch off notifications entirely to all of the above to prevent distractions (where possible) when it’s not time to look at them.
-This enables you to think more deeply and focus for prolonged periods of time, ultimately boosting the chances of making good decisions.
+This enables you to think more deeply and focus for prolonged periods, ultimately boosting the chances of making good decisions.

 Decision fatigue is a real phenomenon that can deplete energy levels and increase stress.
 It can affect anyone who has to make decisions, whether they are minor or major ones.

 Overcoming decision fatigue needs patience and dedication.
-By applying the best practices discussed in this article, you’ll be on the path to implement valuable changes.
-These changes will increase your productivity, as well as drastically improve your consistency and ability to make the right choices.
+By applying the best practices discussed in this article, you’ll be on the path to implementing valuable changes.
+These changes will increase your productivity and drastically improve your consistency and ability to make the right choices.

 |||^||American Medical Association: What doctors wish patients knew about decision fatigue|